ruipiresc/ruipiresc-python-portfolio/README.md

-# ruipiresc.python.portfolio
+# Portfolio
- A python package to show stats on your trades and portfolio
+ A python CLI tool to show stats on your trades and portfolio